San7o/obsidian-dashboard/README.md

 # obsidian-dashboard

-The goal of this project is to build a plugin that displays a customizable dashboard, composed of multiple grahical cards.
-The plugin can interface with online APIs to fetch data on the cards, enabling many possibilities.
-Example cards are:
+The goal of this project is to build a plugin that displays a customizable dashboard, composed of multiple graphical cards.
+The plugin can interface with online APIs to fetch data for the cards, enabling numerous possibilities.
+Example cards include:

 - to-do list